 - 1. Written qualifying examinations will be held during Spring trimesters.
 Students will be informed about the format and dates before the end of the Fall trimester of the first and the second year of the program.
-Tentatively, the exams will be planned for Monday and Tuesday following the Spring break. - 2.
+Tentatively, the exams will be planned for Monday and Tuesday following the Spring break but their schedule and the format are subject to change. - 2.
 Grading of qualifying examinations will be completed within a week.
-Incompletes (see below for grading scheme) must be cleared within two weeks after the incomplete grade is assigned.
+Incompletes (see below for grading scheme) must be cleared within two weeks after the 'Incomplete' grade is assigned.